LucasDiogo96/S.O.L.I.D/README.md

 ```
 If we try to count it we will realize that there are at least 5 responsibilities that shouldn't be there.
 So, the person class not must know how to persist itself or how to validate an individual taxpayer identification or how to create and how to use the rabbitMQ  as well.

-### The solution
+### The Solution

-So we need to segregrate each responsabilitie in different classes so if something change we know that we just need to change in that class and it will not affect the others components and it will make out code more testable and readble. :smiley:
+So we need to segregate each responsibility into different classes so if something change we know that we just need to change in that class and it will not affect the other components and it will make our code more testable and readable. :smiley:

-The responsabilite of person is provide a valid data.
+The responsibility of the person is to provide valid data.

 ```csharp
     public class Person
     {